Adriana Leon: West Ham United

 On January 12, 2019, Leon signed for West Ham United midway through the team's debut Women's Super League season.
 The move reunited Leon with Matt Beard who had been her head coach in Boston.
 In her debut campaign she made 10 appearances in all competitions, scoring three goals including two in a 3–1 win over Blackburn Rovers in the fourth round of the FA Cup.
 West Ham reached the FA Cup final for the first time in the club's history in 2019 before losing the final at Wembley Stadium 3–0 to Manchester City with Leon playing the full 90 minutes.
 The following season Leon was West Ham's top league goalscorer with five prior to the WSL season being curtailed due to the COVID-19 pandemic.
 On June 29, 2022, West Ham announced Leon had decided to leave the club upon the expiration of her contract that summer after three and a half seasons.
 She made a total of 59 appearances in all competitions and scored 12 goals.

 Manchester United

 On July 4, 2022, Leon signed a two-year contract with Manchester United.
+She made her debut for the club on September 17, 2022, as a 64th-minute substitute for Lucía García in the opening game of the season, a 4–0 win at home to Reading and scored her first goal in gameweek three on October 16 in a 4–0 win at home to Brighton & Hove Albion.
+Leon saw her playing time limited nine appearances in all competitions, including five in the WSL all as a substitute, scoring three goals.
+She was reportedly the subject of a loan move from A.C.
+Milan in January and then later offered to several WSL clubs but United stalled and none of these deals could be completed in time.
+Head coach Marc Skinner confirmed he had been leaving her out of the squad because she needed to improve to earn a spot in a "really competitive squad" and put on extra training sessions for her.

+Loan to Portland Thorns

+On April 13, 2023, still searching for playing time having made two appearances since the turn of the year, Leon joined National Women's Soccer League club Portland Thorns on loan for the remainder of the 2022–23 WSL season, until June 30, 2023.
+She made five league and two cup appearances for the club before the loan expired.

+Aston Villa

+On September 11, 2023, Aston Villa announced the signing of Leon on a two-year contract.
+She scored her first goal for the club in November 2023, helping Aston Villa secure victory over her Leon's former club, West Ham United.
+After playing in 18 matches and scoring 5 times in her first season with Aston Villa, she found herself struggling to earn playing time under coach Robert de Pauw.
+However, following De Pauw's departure, Leon found greater success and scored a brace in only her second start of the year.